kuzudb/kuzu-docs/src/content/docs/cypher/data-types/variant.md

 ----------------------------------------------------------------------------------
 ```
 The data types above are as follows (again data types are not rendered in Kùzu cli's output):
-- 10000 is an INT64 (automatically inferred)
+- `10000` is an INT64 (automatically inferred)
-- 329.000000 (for altitude1 and altitude2) are DOUBLE.
+- `329.000000` (for altitude1 and altitude2) are DOUBLE.
 Note that altitude1 is automatically inferred, while altitude2 is explicitly typed with an xsd tag.
-- 329.0 (for altitude3) is a STRING (automatically inferred)
+- `329.0`(for altitude3) is a STRING (automatically inferred)

 ## Exporting Variant Values (e.g., Tables with Variant Columns)
 Kùzu supports exporting Variant data to some files.
 For example, you can export a table with a Variant column to a CSV file and
 each value will be converted to a string (as every value in CSV files are strings).
 However, we do not support exporting Variant data to Parquet.
 If you want to export a variant data type to Parquet, you need to explicitly cast Variant data type to another data type
-that can be exported to Parquet, such a strings.
-Check the documentation on [data exporting](../../data-export) for upto date information on this.
+that can be exported to Parquet, such strings.
+Check the documentation on [data exporting](/export) for up-to-date information on this.